DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c12-policing-assignment.md

 **Observations**:

 - What are the unique values for `subject_race`?
-  - other and unknown
+  - white, black, hispanic, asian/pacific islander, other, NA, and unknown
 - What are the unique values for `raw_Race`?
-  - Middle Eastern or East Indian (South Asian), American Indian or Alaskan Native, None - for no operator present citations only, and A
+  - White, Hispanic, Black, Middle Eastern or East Indian (South Asian), American Indian or Alaskan Native, None - for no operator present citations only, NA, and A
 - What is the overlap between the two sets?
   - They both account for White, Hispanic, Black, and Asian/Pacific Islanders in their categories